Aside from the International Women’s Day on March 8th, Vietnam also celebrates its National Women’s Day on October 20th.

 It’s among several occasions on which the society shows their love and respect to the women for all the sacrifices they have made.

-History of Vietnamese Women’s Day
+Discovering the Origins of Vietnamese Women’s Day

-The Meaning of Vietnamese Women’s Day
+Unpacking the Significance of Vietnamese Women’s Day